ctmrbio/stag-mwc/docs/source/running.rst

    available in environment variables ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``.

+   Using remote files is also possible from http:// and https:// sources.

 It is possible to keep a local copy of remote input files in the repository folder after the run by setting ``keep_local: True`` in the config file.

+The samplesheet can be specified on the command line by utilizing Snakemake's built-in functionality for modifying configuration settings via the command line directive ``--config samplesheet=samplesheet.tsv``.

 Configuring which tools to run